 Formal Physical Activity

 SIA recognizes the positive benefits of physical activity for student health and academic achievement through physical education classes and activity breaks during the school day.

-All students are required to participate in a minimum of two formal PE classes per week.
+All learners are required to participate in a minimum of two formal PE classes per week.
 Physical education programs are sequential, building from year to year, and content includes motor skills, concepts and strategies as well as, physical fitness.
-They are designed to meet the needs of all students, including those who are not athletically gifted, and actively teach cooperation, fair play, and responsible participation.
+They are designed to meet the needs of all learners, including those who are not athletically gifted, and actively teach cooperation, fair play, and responsible participation.
 The program includes a variety of activities, including team and individual sports as well as physical activities, such as rhythm and dance.